polymage-labs/mlirx/mlir/rfc/rfc-affine-execute-region.md

 }
 ```

-In the above IR, %idx is a valid symbol for the graybox and thus the load and
+In the above IR, %idx is a valid symbol for the execute_region and thus the load and
-store on %Y in the graybox is affine.
+store on %Y in the execute_region is affine.
 For most polyhedral analysis and
-transformation, the graybox is treated opaquely; the inside of the graybox
+transformation, the execute_region is treated opaquely; the inside of the execute_region
 itself is all locally affine.
 There is no way to analyze or represent
-dependences precisely between the store on %Y outside the graybox and the
+dependences precisely between the store on %Y outside the execute_region and the
-load/store on it inside the graybox.
+load/store on it inside the execute_region.
 Depedence analysis relies on symbolic
 context which is unique to a specific [*affine scope*](#Terminology).

 Note that all scalars within their dominance scope are used freely in the
-graybox region.
+execute_region region.
 As an example, any pass that computes memref regions for the
 purpose of packing, explicit copying, or estimating memory footprints will only
 be able to compute regions for %A, %X, %Z while traversing the outer affine
 region.
 There is no way to meaningful represent the region of %Y accessed from